Skip to content

 Quick Start

-For experienced users, here are the essential commands to get the operator running in the default namespace:
+For experienced users, here are the essential commands to get the operator running:

 helm repo add locust-k8s-operator https://abdelrhmanhamouda.github.io/locust-k8s-operator/